Uncover the truth behind common misconceptions about online tutoring and discover how it can empower students to reach their full potential.

-Let’s take a look at what high dosage tutoring is and why it is so effective for colleges and universities that need to improve student retention.
+Let’s look at what high-dosage tutoring is and why it is so effective for colleges and universities that need to improve student retention.

 Due to a lack of confidence, lower-performing students tend to spend more time in class distracted.
 Tutoring, both one-on-one and in small groups, may help a student acquire confidence in their knowledge and in asking for assistance.
 Furthermore, a child’s confidence might be boosted by improved contact with an instructor.

 According to one recent study, students who enroll in intense math tutoring programs gain up to 2.5 years of arithmetic instruction in just one academic year.
 According to the study, students continued to increase their math test scores, grade-point averages, and graduation rates for one to two years following tutoring.
 What is more noteworthy is that this appears to affect a considerably broader spectrum of educational topics, including disciplines other than arithmetic.

 Tutors may supplement in-classroom learning and help children advance two to three times faster than their peers by providing individualized instruction and cooperating closely with teachers and families through high-dose tutoring.
 Teachers can better personalize lessons to specific topic gaps or basic skills that students need to practice in such small groups.
 It’s also easier for a student to build a relationship with a tutor who meets with them many times each week within specific hours.

 How Can High-Dosage Tutoring Be Implemented Into Higher Education Facilities?

 Colleges and universities can make high-dosage tutoring accessible to students with relative ease.
 However, there are a few important elements to consider when developing high-dosage tutoring opportunities for students.